Introduction

 When evaluating a Mendix alternative, consider the following features:

-• Customization: Ensure the platform offers flexibility for adding custom code.
+- Customization: Ensure the platform offers flexibility when adding custom code.

 How to Choose the Right Low-Code Platform for Your Business